crmaykish/project-rogue/README.md

 - [x] Sacrifice - damage self on use
 - [ ] Charm - convert target to friendly temporarily
 - [ ] Summon Familiar - create a friendly companion
+- [ ] Silenced - reduce energy to 1 for 3 turns

 ### Ability Ideas:
 - [ ] Whirlwind